coyorkdow/liteproto/README.md

 Therefore, I came up with a syntax which is very similar to the protobuf.
 And it reaches a very strong flexibility.
 You can define any constructor and member function for a `Message`.
 Moreover, a `Message` can be template or inherit other class.

+---
+**This Project is still work in progress.
+The first release is not ready yet.
+I am still working on my reflect system.**

+---

 ```C++
 template <class T1, class T2, class T3>
 TEMPLATE_MESSAGE(TestMessage, $(T1, T2, T3)) {